Agoric/documentation/main/glossary/README.md

 ## Payment

-Payments hold assets created by [Mints](#mint).
-Specifically assets intended for transfer from one party to another.
+Payments hold assets created by [mints](#mint), specifically assets intended for transfer from one party to another.
 All assets of a payment are of the same [brand](#brand).

 For more information, see the [ERTP Guide's Payments section](/ertp/guide/purses-and-payments.md#purses-and-payments)